estin/docker-zabbix-server/README.md

 * Nginx
 * PHP

-Processes are managed by supervisor, including cronjobs
+Processes are managed by supervisord, including cronjobs

 Exports